 Useful not only for mainmast track, but also for clew outhauls, and hatch slides

 Let's not get confused here(!).
 Traveller in UK English is a ring-like thing which goes along the bowsprit or mast.
 Traveler in US English is a horse in UK English!
 What we are talking about here are things which move along a mast or bowsprit.
+PLEASE NOTE.
+MAST AND BOWSPRITE TRAVELLERS ARE DIMENSIONED BY THE SPAR DIAMETER AND ALLOW FOR CLEARANCE.
+SO, A 70mm TRAVELLER HAS A RING OF 100mm.

 I am usually unimpressed with the stick two bits of wood on the side of the gaff/gunter yard approach when it comes to locating it.
 This is mainly because we see too many of them broken.
 So we offer jaws in bronze.